-Take into account not only price, but how much you can trust the company you’re about to work with.
+Take into account not only the price but how much you can trust the company you’re about to work with.

 Check that the company is licensed properly.
 Make sure they’re experienced in the field, ask them what their plan is, and be sure they can lay one out for you.